Mandy Rose Slays In Shiny Black Latex Bra Top & Leggings: ‘Running Into The’ Royal Rumble

 Mandy Rose took to Instagram to show off her sexy physique while advertising her upcoming WWE Monday Night Raw appearance.

 In the action shot, Mandy ran as virtual audience members watched from the sidelines on a screen above a padded half wall.
 The wrestler wore a shiny black latex bra top with spaghetti straps that showcased her ample cleavage and strong, muscular arms and shoulders.
-She paired it with matching high waisted leggings that hugged her curvy backside and legs while leaving her toned, flat tummy bare, emphasizing her nipped-in waist.
+She paired it with matching high-waisted leggings that hugged her curvy backside and legs while leaving her toned, flat tummy bare, emphasizing her nipped-in waist.
 Black combat boots with laces and zippers completed the fierce ensemble.

 Mandy’s shoulder-length blond hair fanned out behind her because she was in motion.
 She held her full lips pursed and slightly open, appearing to be intently focused on her task.
 Her only accessory was a light-colored stock wrapped with white at both ends.